 — Sam, Volunteer, presenter and motivation for others

-Sam was introduced to CELLS in October 2013 by Mel of the Salford Foundation this in turn was through our work with Achieve/Connexions.
+Sam was introduced to CELLS in October 2013 by Mel of the Salford Foundation.
+This in turn was through our work with Achieve/Connexions.
 He appeared to be a bright young lad who genuinely regretted his mistake of getting in trouble, this was whilst working as a doorman, a life that he had now shunned and was now looking to get involved in youth work.
 It was encouraging to see Sam had enrolled on a youth work course at St Helens College as part of this objective and was seeking part time work in order to support this learning.
 He agreed that he could come in every Friday to volunteer for CELLS and has never let us down with this commitment yet, although he had restrictions because of all this activity he tried to get involved in as many courses as possible.
-Initially, he worked with Julie on his Personal Development Plan from which we understood the need to update his CV, whilst doing this we registered Sam for some online courses common core skills & knowledge, personal safety for lone workers.
+Initially, he worked with Julie on his Personal Development Plan from which we understood the need to update his CV, whilst doing this we registered Sam for some online courses including common core skills & knowledge and personal safety for lone workers.
 These courses were relevant to his career objectives in youth work and also flexible with his heavy time schedule.
-We firstly invited Sam to observe our presentations which gave him an insight into our work and approach, on his volunteering days he was given tasks such as office and admin duties to get him involved in a working environment.
-He then constructed his own workshop on his individual story and delivered it at Byrchall High, it was from this event that Sam showed his power of engagement with youngsters.
+We firstly invited Sam to observe our presentations which gave him an insight into our work and approach.
+On his volunteering days he was given tasks such as office and admin duties to get him involved in a working environment.
+He then constructed his own workshop on his individual story and delivered it at Byrchall High.
+It was from this event that Sam showed his power of engagement with youngsters.
 He has delivered many more group sessions and one to one sessions since.

 — Ray's story

 Ray is currently servicing a sentence for firearms.